 You can opt in or opt out at any time you choose by clicking on the ‘unsubscribe’ link in the e-mails, and we will provide a list of contact options in the settings area of our web interface.

-Information we hold about you is available to you at all times by contacting email@example.com.
+Information we hold about you is available to you at all times and can be amended, viewed or deleted by contacting firstname.lastname@example.org.

 As part of our overall approach to privacy and transparency, this section describes what cookies are in the context of our web and mobile interfaces, and what their use means to you.
 At the end, we’ve included some links to help you research cookies and their impact, and how you can use your web browser to control the way it manages cookies.